Lavender Macarons

 Step #6: Bake the Macaron Shells

-Bake one tray of at time and place the tray on the middle rack of your oven.
+Bake one tray at a time and place the tray on the middle rack of your oven.

 Bake time can vary based on the size of macarons you pipe and your oven, so adjust the bake time as needed.